Transfer Credits to Bellevue College

-Paper transcripts must be in an unopened envelope that was sealed by the school.
-If the envelope was opened, the transcript it not official.
+Paper transcripts must be in an unopened envelope that was sealed by the school you attended.
+If the envelope is opened, the transcript is not considered “official”.

 Electronic transcripts must be sent directly by the school.
 We cannot accept copies that are forwarded from your personal email account.
 If the electronic transcript was downloaded and viewed by anyone else, it is not official and cannot be used for transfer credit.

 If you attended multiple colleges, please submit each transcript separately.
 To transfer credits we need to see the original transcript from the school where you took the classes.
 For example, if you took classes at Cascadia College and then transferred to the University of Washington, you need to send both transcripts separately.